SByers710/ENSE-271/Lab 1/Github Progress/README.txt

-This how my github page looked at the time but without the addition of lab 2-4.
+This folder includes screenshots of how my github page looked at the time but without the addition of lab 2-4.